 I regularly eat fermented foods, but I’ve been incorporating them much more sine adapting to a preconception diet.
-In addition to yogurt and kefir, I also make my own fermented foods including salsa, dill and red onion salsa, sauerkraut, kimchi, beets, jalapenos, pickles, etc. I’ll fermented just about anything.
+In addition to yogurt and kefir, I also make my own fermented foods including salsa, dill and red onion salsa, sauerkraut, kimchi, beets, jalapenos, pickles, etc. I’ll ferment just about anything.

 I make sure to have at least a half cup of fermented foods with each meal.

 I’ve started to eat many more greens than usual.
-I still hate kale, but have incorporated more spinach, collards, beet greens, etc. into my diet.
-They’re loaded with vitamins, minerals and antioxidants.
+I still hate kale but have incorporated more spinach, collards, beet greens, etc. into my diet.
+They’re loaded with vitamins, minerals, and antioxidants.

 Just about every morning now I drink a detox smoothie.
 In general, I don’t recommend smoothies because most people get carried away with them, replace meals with smoothies and add too much sugar.
 Check out my detox smoothie recipe HERE.

 Foods I’m Not Eating

 Read more about foods to avoid while pregnant HERE.